The ultimate guide to calculations: how to do medical maths easily

 The calculation for diluting medications can be a little confusing, but stick with me for this 3-part calculation:

 1. Divide the stock concentration (the volume of drug ‘neat’ from the bottle) by the desired concentration (the concentration you want to achieve).
-This gives you a dilution factor - how much you’ll need to dilute your drug by.
+This gives you a dilution factor - aka how much you’ll need to dilute your drug by.

-2. Take your total diluted drug volume (this is the total volume of your new, diluted, drug that you’ll need - which you’ll calculate just by performing a normal drug calculation) and divide this by the dilution factor (the answer to part 1).
+2. Take your total diluted drug volume (this is the total volume of your new, diluted drug that you’ll need, which you’ll calculate just by performing a normal drug calculation) and divide this by the dilution factor (the answer to part 1).
 This tells you the amount of neat drug you need to add to your syringe.

 CRIs administer medications at a low rate, continually.
 They are commonly used for things like analgesia and can be really useful, as they eliminate the peaks and troughs associated with intermittent dosing.
+But, they can also be headache-inducing - especially if you’re the one asked to calculate and prepare them.

 But what about if you're working with a dose in different units?